 My short answer to this dilemma is "I don't know."
 One can write this apparent distortion off to Rav Hirsch's lifelong goal of winning hearts and minds to Orthodox Judaism.
 However, such an answer is less than satisfactory in that it assumes a certain dishonesty on Rav Hirsch's part.
-Therefore, I offer the following possible explanation.
+I, therefore, offer the following possible explanation.

-Rav Hirsch obviously knew that he took a logical jump in applying statements of Hazal regarding Torah study to the study of general knowledge.
+Rav Hirsch obviously knew he was taking liberties in quoting statements from Hazal on Torah study to extol the acquisition of general knowledge.
 Nonetheless, he considered the step more of a logical "skip" than a logical "leap."
-In other words, unlike the vast chasm many Orthodox Jews currently see between Torah and general knowledge, Rav Hirsch views the two fields of study as basically similar to one another.
-Both concern God's wisdom.
-The student of Torah studies the Divine word and the student of nature, history, and the people in it studies the Divine design.
+In other words, unlike the vast chasm many contemporary Orthodox Jews see between Torah and general knowledge, Rav Hirsch viewed the two fields of study as basically similar to one another.
+Both concern God's wisdom; the student of Torah studies the Divine word, while the student of nature, history, and society studies the Divine design.
 Both are divinity students.

-Moreover, in his essays on education, Rav Hirsch repeatedly posits that discovering the laws governing nature should inspire people to search for the laws given to govern their lives-the moral law.
+Moreover, in his essays on education, Rav Hirsch repeatedly argues that discovering the laws governing nature should inspire a person to uncover the laws governing his own life-i.e., the moral law.
 In Rav Hirsch's terminology, the laws of the Creator should lead people to the laws of the Lawgiver.
 And by "obeying this moral law of his own free choice, man joins the great chorus of creatures that serve God."

-If, then, the proper study of Torah, nature, and history (where one sees God's guiding hand) are all closely intertwined with the study of God's moral law, and if "[i]n the view of Judaism, truth is one and indivisible," Rav Hirsch's out-of-context utilization of Hazal's educational statements becomes more understandable.
+If, then, the proper study of Torah, nature, and history are all closely intertwined with the study of God's moral law, and if "[i]n the view of Judaism, truth is one and indivisible," Rav Hirsch's out-ofcontext utilization of Hazal's statements on education becomes more understandable.
 In his mind, secular studies represent another path in one's Divine service.
-If so, truly how can one misuse such knowledge as a "crown for self aggrandizement" or as "a tool for making a living"?
-May Hazal not have had these studies in mind when they argued, "lo am ha'arets hassid"?
-Jewish learning is, after all, in Rav Hirsch's opinion, "so broad and universal in character that it happily welcomes any other fields of study that aspire toward an understanding of the realities of nature and history."
-And if Hazal did not have such studies in mind, are the two not similar enough to, in good faith, apply a quotation said regarding Torah to general knowledge?
-Very likely, Rav Hirsch felt the answer to this question was an emphatic yes.
+If so, truly how can one misuse such knowledge as a "crown for self-glorification" or as "a tool for making a living"?

+And perhaps, therefore, Hazal had these studies in mind when they argued, "Io am ha'arets hassid."
+After all, Jewish learning in Rav Hirsch's opinion is "so broad and universal in character that it happily welcomes any other fields of study that aspire toward an understanding of the realities of nature and history."
+And even if Hazal did not have such studies in mind, Rav Hirsch likely believed that Torah and secular knowledge are similar enough that one may, in good faith, take a rabbinic statement regarding the one and apply it to the other.